arrland/strategy-game-smart-contracts/DOCS/ResourceSpendManagement.md

 ## Overview

-The `ResourceSpendManagement` contract is designed to manage the requirements and burning of resources within a system.
-It extends the `AuthorizationModifiers` contract to ensure that only authorized entities can interact with its functions.
+The `ResourceSpendManagement` contract manages resource requirements and burning within the system.
+It extends `AuthorizationModifiers` to ensure only authorized entities can interact with its functions.

 ## Prerequisites